atlasunified/PDF-to-Image-Cluster/README.md

 003-main.py, 003-main1.py, 003-main2.py, 003-main3.py: Finally, these scripts can be run concurrently.
 They perform OCR processing on the PDF files, generating text and bounding box information from the files.

+004-tarballer.py: Once complete, run the tarballer to compress and eliminate the large number of files you have stored either on your computer or HPC instance.

 Running these scripts in this order will ensure a smooth, efficient workflow.
 Remember to monitor your system's resource usage, particularly when downloading and processing large numbers of files.

 ## Web Scraping and Download Script - 000-downloader.py